argonne-lcf/user-guides/docs/cooley/performance-tools/remote-visualization-using-vnc.md

 - Since we are tunneling, set the host to localhost.
 - Syntax for VNC clients may vary.
 Check the documentation for your specific client to determine appropriate syntax for specifying the host and port.

-This should open a vnc viewer with an xterm running in it, where you can launch graphics applications running on the Cooley backend node, and taking advantage of the GPU.
+This should open a VNC viewer with an xterm running in it, where you can launch graphics applications running on the Cooley backend node, and taking advantage of the GPU.

 **Additional note:** Because you are likely not using the full 4096x4096 area of the display, it is possible that some applications that automatically place their windows may place them outside of the region that you are viewing.
 Some application may provide a mechanism for placing the window at a specific location.
 Otherwise, you may need to adjust the +0+0 portion of the --geometry flag when running the x0vncserver executable to adjust the portion of the display that is visible.

 ## Cleaning Up
 When you are all done, be sure to clean up:

-- Exit the vnc viewer
+- Exit the VNC viewer
-- Kill the vnc server (cntrl C), and exit the cc### shell
+- Kill the VNC server (cntrl C), and exit the cc### shell
 - You may need to cntrl C to exit the ssh command in the shell used to create the tunnel
 - Then exit that shell to close the tunnel